nazmifr/BFMtoURL/README.md

 ## TODO:

 - add BFM icons in the README
-- error reporting on the js version
+- error reporting on the js version (not an emergency as it is obvious to the user when he doesn't get the link he asked for)
 - someone who can repair the native youtubedl parser

 ## Bookmarklet